intel-lab-lkp/linux/Documentation/power/pm_qos_interface.rst

 1. PM QoS framework
 ===================

+For CPU latency QoS, there are two types of interfaces: one is the global CPU latency QoS interface, and the other is the CPU affinity latency QoS, where the CPU is determined by the CPU affinity mask, which can apply to part or all of the CPUs.

+1) Global CPU latency QoS interface:

 A global list of CPU latency QoS requests is maintained along with an aggregated (effective) target value.
 The aggregated target value is updated with changes to the request list or elements of the list.
 For CPU latency QoS, the